matheusmaiberg/matheusmaiberg/README.md

-Ower of agenx.com.br and orchestrador.com.br
+Owner
+- groufy.com.br marketing agency
+- agenx.com.br marketing SAAS for agency owners manage clients and funnels
+- orchestrador.com.br SAAS to manage your servers images with 100+ auto deployable apps

 - 👋 I'm @matheusmaiberg a growth hacker marketeer and dropout of computer engineering, but i still do a little bit of programming.